Montana Army National Guard to talk to unvaccinated soldiers about possible next steps

+During the event, leaders will answer their questions about the vaccine – and about the possible process of separating from the Guard.

-Leaders say the Guard regularly holds “retention symposiums” to give members who are close to the end of their time in the military information about benefits of reenlisting.
-This event is different because it focuses specifically on the COVID vaccine.
+Leaders say the Guard regularly holds “retention symposiums” to give members who are close to the end of their time in the military information about the benefits of reenlisting.
+This event is different because it focuses specifically on the COVID-19 vaccine.

 The event was announced in an “Operation Order” on Monday.
 That document said, by the end of the symposium, those in attendance would either get a COVID vaccine or complete separation paperwork to be discharged from the Guard.
 However, leaders now say that was inaccurate, and they’ve sent out a corrected message.